-4. The table starting on page 3 shows the status of implementation of formal and informal recommendations resulting from the management and administration review.
-As at 31 August 2023, out of the eight formal recommendations, one had not been accepted, four had been implemented and three were under implementation.
-Of the 24 informal recommendations, nine (37.5 per cent) had been implemented, 14 (58.3 per cent) were under implementation, and implementation of the remaining one (4.2 per cent) had not started.
+6. The table starting on page 3 below shows the status of implementation of the formal and informal recommendations resulting from the JIU management and administration review of UN-Habitat.
+As of 10 September 2024, out of the eight formal recommendations, one had not been accepted, six (86 per cent) had been implemented and one (14 per cent) was under implementation.
+Out of the 24 informal recommendations, sixteen (69.5 per cent) had been implemented, 7 (30.5 percent) were under implementation, and one recommendation had not been accepted.
+It is anticipated that all the accepted recommendations will have been implemented within the timeframe of 3 years, given by the JIU.